ikkentim/SampSharp/README.md

-samp-monoproxy
+SampSharp
 ==============

-MonoProxy for SA:MP allows SA:MP GameModes to be written in C# and to be executed using Mono on Winows/Linux.
+SampSharp for SA:MP allows SA:MP GameModes to be written in C# and to be executed using Mono on Winows/Linux.

 This project is still under construction and has not yet been tested on Linux.